bdusell/jitsu/README.md

 Patterns may include variables, globs, and optional parts.
 Variables are written like `:name` and do not match slashes.
 Globs are written like `*glob` and can match slashes.
-Parts enclosed in parentheses like `foo(bar)` are optional.
+Parts enclosed in parentheses like in `foo(bar)` are optional.
 The values of variables and globs are passed as positional parameters to callbacks.